AksoEo/docs/api/restful.md

 This use of method overriding should only be used when the URL length exceeds 2000 characters unless extra care is taken to ensure proper client-side caching.
 The cache headers returned when using method overriding are equivalent to those of a native request.

 ## Querying collections
-SAKo utilizes the query string to limit the scope of the data of a collection (`GET` only) or of an operation performed on a collection (`POST` only).
+SAKo utilizes the query string to limit the scope of the data of a collection (`GET` only), of an operation performed on a collection (`POST` only) or the returned data of any other type of request.
 Let's start out by looking at a fictional example: `GET /users?limit=20` will return only 20 users.

 All query parameters are optional and a request without any query parameters will always be valid.

 The recognized parameters are as follows:
 * `limit`: The maximum amount of items in the collection

+	Valid in: `GET`, `DELETE`, operations

 	Must be a positive non-zero integer.
 The maximum value is defined by the collection.